Complete Guide to the Black-Capped Chickadee

 Pairing and Breeding Habits

-Well before the nesting season begins, pairs break from their small winter flocks that have been feeding together through the cold months and begin selecting mates.
-This happens in late winter around February - early March.
+Before nesting season begins, pairs separate from their small winter flocks that have been feeding together through the colder months, and start choosing mates.

-During the courtship period, unmated males will sing to attract females.
-The songs are thought to convey information about the singer's fitness and genetic quality.
+During courtship, unmated males sing to attract females.
+Scientists believe these songs convey information about a male's fitness and genetic health.

-Males may also offer food to females known as "courtship feeding" and is thought to be a way for males to show their ability to provide for potential offspring.
+Males may also offer food to females, a mating behavior known as "courtship feeding."
+It demonstrates the male's ability to provide for future offspring.

 Do They Mate for Life?